ethanjli/pinspawn-action/README.md

   if you want to use some of the modules they provide in your own OS image, or if you also want to build images locally (e.g. in a Docker container, apparently?).
 - [gitbls/sdm](https://github.com/gitbls/sdm): a system of build scripts organized around pre-defined plugins which you can combine with your own scripts.
-Has more plugins for you to search through compared to CustomPiOS, and also has enough functionality to replace Raspberry Pi Imager.
+Has many more plugins for you to search through compared to CustomPiOS, and also has enough functionality to replace Raspberry Pi Imager.
 Can work on chroots, but defaults to using systemd-nspawn instead.
 You may need to figure out GitHub Actions integration yourself.